 ARTICLE VII – Election of Officers

 Except in 2019, when the election shall be held at the Caucus meeting held in conjunction with the August Executive Board meeting, all elective officers shall be elected at the first meeting of each Democratic State Central Committee held for organizational purposes in the odd numbered years following the general elections in which the gubernatorial election is conducted.

 All elective officers shall be elected by a simple majority of the members present and voting at the election meeting.

-All candidates for Caucus Chair must be members of the Democratic State Central Committee and must have been members of this Caucus for the last three meetings prior to the election meeting or the beginning of the two year Democratic State Central Committee term in which nominations are opened; and all officer candidates must be members who have paid, or had waived, their dues ten days prior to the date of the election meeting.
+All candidates for Caucus Chair must be members of the Democratic State Central Committee and must have been members of this Caucus for the last three meetings prior to the election meeting or as of the beginning of the two-year Democratic State Central Committee term in which nominations are opened, whichever requires a period of membership; and all officer candidates must be members who have paid, or had waived, their dues ten days prior to the date of the election meeting.

 - The same nominating process will apply at regular and special elections for Officers of this Caucus.

 - An Election Committee of three members shall be appointed by the Chairperson by no later than 60 days before the date of election and the names and contact information for the Election Committee shall be communicated to the membership in writing by email (for those who consent to receive notice by email) or, otherwise, US mail by not later than fifty (50) days before the election meeting.